Directions:

 Now, we are going to look at Network Solids…

--A network solid is a solid that has covalently bonded atoms linked in one big network or one big macromolecule.
+What is a Network Solid?-A network solid is a solid that has covalently bonded atoms linked in one big network or one big macromolecule.

 Diphenylglycoluril assembles into a unique, two-dimensional hydrogen bonding network in the solid state, while exhibiting a twisted molecular structure.